bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 ### Reset buttom

 Optionally show a reset icon via the `show-reset` prop.
-The valuewill be set to `null` when the reset icon is clicked.
+The value will be set to `null` when the reset icon is clicked.

 ```html